jonathan-doenz/hhhml/datastory.md

     - GradientBoostingRegressor: Builds a certain number of weak learners (decsion trees with a shallow depth) and combine these in order to have a strong prediction.
     - MLPRegressor: The multi-layer perceptron is a fully connected neural network that is able to build complex non linear models.

 We calculate the $$R^2$$ score with a standardized and non-standardized dataset.
 Different algorithms improve in performance when standardizing and others have in general no need for standardization like the Gradient Boosting Regressor.
-We will see how the different algorithms behave in the following.
+We will see how the different algorithms behave in the following heatmap.

+Each row corresponds to a different algorithm, and each column corresponds to the dependent variable of the regression.
+Lighter colors indicate a regressor's ability to successfully predict the corresponding variable.

 {% include figures/taskb_R2_scores_heatmap.html %}

 When we compare the results between the different average performances of our five regressors, we notice that the overall performance of all the regressors are not very good.
-The Linear and Ridge Regressor seem to have the best performance than the non-linear regressor.
+The Linear and Ridge Regressor seem to have better performance than the non-linear regressors.
 This is mostly explained by the fact that they don't have a very bad performance on variables that are difficult to predict.
-The non-linear techniques perform far better than the non-linear ones on some variables, where a good prediction seems  to be feasible.
+The linear techniques perform far better than the non-linear ones on some variables, where a good prediction seems  to be feasible.
 We will in the following analysis focus on the variables for which we can make a meaningful prediction and compare the different models for these.

 {% include figures/taskb_mean_r2_performance_all_predictions.html %}